aabioumaima/Twitter-Sentiment-Analysis/README.md

 For training the models, we provide a labelled dataset of 31,962 tweets.
 The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet

 ## Libraries:
-- pandas
+- Matplotlib
-- matplotlib
+- Seaborn
-- seaborn
+- Scikit-learn
-- scikit-learn
+- Pandas